Walnux/ArrowDocuments/TopDown.md

 - Different Cloud services reuse the same application binary.
 - Runing the application on cloud infrastrucure should be very simple.

-So the system central mode can be demostrated as below diagram.
+So the system central model can be demostrated as below diagram.
 <p align="center">
   <img src="https://github.com/Walnux/Arrow_Documents/blob/master/images/AppShareAppCentral.png">
 </p>

+## How to implement Application Central pilosophy
 Could we just run
 Application centrialized philosophy starts from the application.
 Only the components that are needed by the specific applicaiton is inlcuded all the other components should be removed.